Why should I switch my business to ATO Explorer?

 10 minutes at the most.
 Since ATO Explorer is an Internet-based application, the set-up process is as simple as Messenger: You only need to download the user interface from one of our servers, and it installs seamlessly from the Internet.
 Besides, when there is any change in the client application, it updates the same way, so you always run the latest version of the software, containing all improvements.

 After that, you will need to feed the system with basic information like pilots, aircrafts, course information, etc. There is a help section that will lend a hand on that.
 And if you already have the information in any electronic system, just let us know and we will provide an estimate to move the data to ATO Explorer

 ATO Explorer is a web-based hosted solution, which means you can access ATO Explorer at anytime, anywhere you have an Internet connection.
 You might hear this type of technology referred to as software-as-a-service or cloud computing.
 'Cloud computing' or 'software-as-a-service' is a computing model in which IT applications are provided 'as a service', allowing users to access these applications from the Internet ('in the cloud') without needing to maintain the infrastructure that supports them.
 A simple way to understand the model is how people currently allow companies to run and manage their electricity rather than generating it within their home/office themselves.

-ATO Explorer information is hosted in our Azure-based data centres, which is the Microsoft version of the cloud.
+ATO Explorer information is hosted in our data centres in the cloud.
 This infrastructure is protected against data-loss by replicating the information in several servers.
 If a server experiments a malfunction, another one is brought into service having the same information the faulty one, thus ensuring do data is ever lost.
 In any case, if you prefer to have a copy of your data at home, you can opt for the 'dedicated database' option, which allows you to back-up or restore your information as often as required in your in-home servers.

 What if I decide to switch to another application?